agarwalharshita10/linkedin-project/README.md

-# linkedin-project
+## LinkedIn Learning project

-Exercise files from LinkedIn Learning Git course
+This repo is being used to learn and test how to use Git.